taocat/ukai/README.md

 the status if the block data of the node is in-sync or out-of-sync.
 0 means in-sync, and 2 means out-of-sync.

-A metadata file can be created with the utility command provided as `create_metadata.py` in the `commands` subdirectory of the distribution.
-For example to generate the same metadata as in the example above, issue the following command.
+A metadata file can be created as well as its data block files with the utility command provided as `create_image.py` in the `commands` subdirectory of the distribution.
+For example to generate the same disk image as in the example above, issue the following command.

-    $ PYTHONPATH=${UKAIROOT} python create_metadata.py -s 8000000000 -b 50000000 -h 192.0.2.100 -l 192.0.2.100 image01
+    $ PYTHONPATH=${UKAIROOT} python create_image.py -s 8000000000 -b 50000000 -h 192.0.2.100 -l 192.0.2.100 image01

-### Prepare a Disk Image Files

-Once you've created the metadata file, put it to the `UKAIConfig['metadata_root']` path.

-You also need to prepare initial disk image files as defined in the metadata file.
-In the above example, you have to prepare 160 files under the `UKAIConfig['data_root']/image01/` path of the `192.0.2.100` node.
-The filename of each block is defiend by `UKAIConfig['blockname_format']`, defaults to `%016d`.
-The block file can have any contents since at the beginning, the contents doesn't have any meaning.
-You may create the files like below.

-    for idx in `seq 0 159`
-    do
-        dd if=/dev/zero of=`printf %016d ${idx}`
-    done
+The metadata file and data block files will be created at the `UKAIConfig['metadata_root']` directory and `UKAIConfig['data_root']` directory.

 ## Start the UKAI filesystem